mjhanninen/nreplops-tool/man/nr.1.md

 **\--no-res**, **\--no-results**, **\--no-values**

 :   Discards evaluation results.
 This can be useful when the expressions are
     evaluated only for their side-effects.

     This option conflicts with the **\--results** option.

-# EXAMPLES

-To be written.

 # EXIT STATUS